 I would like to start by adding my solidarity to everybody in London after the tragedy that befell our beloved capital this past Wednesday!
-I have been very lucky and privileged to run at 37 Great London parkrun events, your community spirt has touched my soul and I know Londoners are resilient caring people that will never let evil prevail in any shape or form!
+I have been very lucky and privileged to run at 37 Great London parkrun events, your community spirt has touched my soul and I know Londoners are resilient caring people who will never let evil prevail in any shape or form!

 For the record even though I was born in Luton all my family came from around about Finchley, North London area and I feel a kinship with this great city!